-BPCC has an open admissions policy established by the Louisiana Legislature and approved by the Board of Regents and Louisiana Community & Technical College System.
+BPCC has an open admissions policy established by the Louisiana Legislature and approved by the Board of Regents and Louisiana Community and Technical College System.

-The student’s permanent record is the academic file folder, which contains the following information: academic transcripts from high school and college, placement test scores, immunization records, and proof of Selective Service registration by male students.
+The student’s permanent record contains the following information: academic transcripts from high school and college, placement test scores, immunization records, and proof of Selective Service registration by male students.
 The records are on an imaging system, which stores the information on an optical disk.
 The records from 1967-94 are on microfiche, which is stored in a fireproof filing cabinet in the Admissions/Registrar's Office.

 Louisiana state law (R.S.
-17:170) requires immunization against measles, mumps, rubella, and tetanus/diphtheria for all students born after 1956 who are enrolling in higher education for the first time or who have enrolled since January 1, 1991.
+17:170) requires immunization against measles, mumps, rubella, pertussis, haemophilus influenza B (HIB), poliomyelitis, and tetanus/diphtheria for all students born after 1956 who are enrolling in higher education for the first time or who have enrolled since January 1, 1991.
 Vaccination for Meningococcal Meningitis is required for first time freshmen beginning fall 2006 or after according to Acts 251 and 711 of 2006 Regular Legislative Session.
 Failure to comply with this law will result in the inability to complete the registration process.

 If students have ACT scores within the following ranges, they will not have to take the BPCC placement test in that academic area: